Evelina Fedorenko

 Professor of Art History and Director of Italian Academy for Advanced Studies in America, Columbia University

 David Freedberg is Professor of Art History at Columbia University, and Director of its Italian Academy for Advanced Studies in America.
 He is best known for his work on psychological responses to images.
-His initial publications were on the problems of iconoclasm and censorship, but inThe Power of Images he moved on to discuss a whole range of the ways in which images evoke emotional, behavioral and social responses.… read more »
+His initial publications were on the problems of iconoclasm and censorship, but inThe Power of Images he moved on to discuss a whole range... read more! »

 Karl Friston